 PAYMENT AUTHORIZATION AND PAYMENT REMITTANCE.
 When you give us the names and account information for your Billers, you authorize us to follow your Payment Instructions.
 In order to process payments more efficiently and effectively, we may edit or alter payment data or formats as required by your Biller.

 When you give us a Payment Instruction, you authorize us to debit your 360 Checking and send funds on your behalf to your Biller so that the funds arrive as soon as reasonably possible after the Send On Date.
 You also authorize us to credit your 360 Checking for payments returned to us by the US Postal Service or Biller.

 Rest assured, we‘ll use our best efforts to make all your payments properly.
 However, we won‘t be liable and the Bill Pay Guarantee will be void if we‘re unable to complete any of your payments because of any of the following circumstances:

-- Through no fault of ours, there are not sufficient funds in your 360 Checking/Overdraft Line of Credit;
+1. Through no fault of ours, there are not available sufficient funds in your 360 Checking plus any available Overdraft Protection amount;

 PAYMENT METHODS.
 In order to provide the best service, we‘ll select the way we send payments to your Biller (either by check or electronic payment).

 PAYMENT CANCELLATION REQUESTS.
 You can cancel or edit any Scheduled Payment (including recurring payments) free of charge by following the directions on the website.
 Once we‘ve begun processing a payment, though, it can‘t be cancelled or edited and you‘ll have to make a stop payment request.